Mississippi Medicaid Long-Term Care Definition

 Medical / Functional Need Requirements

 An applicant must have a medical need for Medicaid long-term care.
 For Nursing Home Medicaid and HCBS Medicaid Waivers, a Nursing Facility Level of Care (NFLOC) is required.
 Furthermore, certain benefits may have additional eligibility requirements specific to that benefit.
-For example, for a Waiver to cover the cost of home modifications, an inability to safely live independently without modifying the home might be required.
-For long-term care services via the Regular Medicaid program, a functional need with the Activities of Daily Living is required, but a NFLOC is not necessarily required.
+For example, a Waiver to cover the cost of home modifications, an inability to safely live independently without modifying the home might be required.
+For long-term care services via the Regular Medicaid program, a functional need with Activities of Daily Living is required, but a NFLOC is not necessarily required.

 Qualifying When Over the Limits